 Sampson in Seneca County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 42.817′ N, 76° 53.596′ W. Marker is in Sampson, New York, in Seneca County.
-Marker is on New York State Route 96A one mile north of Baptist Church Road, on the right when traveling south.
-Marker is in a small rest area on the west side of the road.
+42° 42.814′ N, 76° 53.598′ W. Marker is in Sampson, New York, in Seneca County.
+Memorial is on New York State Route 96A, ¼ mile north of Baptist Church Road.
+This marker is a few feet from Ken-Dai-A marker.
+Both are in the same rest area along 96A.
 Touch for map.
 Marker is in this post office area: Romulus NY 14541, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 12, 2013, by Yugoboy of Rochester, New York.
-This page has been viewed 430 times since then and 16 times this year.
+It was originally submitted on September 12, 2013, by Yugoboy of Rochester, New York.
+This page has been viewed 623 times since then and 41 times this year.
 Photos: 1, 2, 3, 4. submitted on September 12, 2013, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.